On the Interplay between Self-Driving Cars and Public Transportation: Introduction

-Focusing on \textit{transportation models for \gls{abk:amod} systems}, previous papers have investigated queuing-theoretic models \citep[][]{ZhangPavone2016}, simulation-based models \citep[][]{LevinKockelmanEtAl2017,Oh2020}, and network flow models \citep[][]{RossiZhangEtAl2017}.
-For extensive reviews of this field, we refer to \citet[][]{ZardiniLanzettiAnnRev2021,Narayanan2020}.
-Microscopic studies expect autonomous vehicles to ease traffic management, e.g., via improved intersection clearing \citep{Lee2012,Guler2014} and freeway merging \citep{Zhou2017}.
-Macroscopic studies have shown that \gls{abk:amod} systems contribute to more accessible, efficient, and sustainable transportation systems \citep{Pavone2015,Fagnant2015}.
-Further, researchers studied design and operation of \gls{abk:amod} systems \citep{Turan2020,ZardiniLanzettiITSC2020}, possibly in cooperation with public transport \citep{SalazarLanzettiEtAl2019}, their interactions with stakeholders of the mobility systems \citep{ZardiniLanzettiITSC2021}, and the economics of \gls{abk:amod} systems, focusing on the effects of carpooling \citep{Ostrovsky2019}.
+Focusing on \textit{transportation models for \gls{abk:amod} systems}, previous papers have investigated queuing-theoretic models, simulation-based models, and network flow models.
+We refer to \cite{ZardiniLanzettiAnnRev2021,Narayanan2020} for extensive reviews of this field.
+Microscopic studies expect autonomous vehicles to ease traffic management, e.g., via improved intersection clearing \cite{Lee2012,Guler2014} and freeway merging \cite{Zhou2017}.
+Macroscopic studies have shown that \gls{abk:amod} systems contribute to more accessible, efficient, and sustainable transportation systems \cite{Fagnant2015}, but their unregulated deployment could worsen congestion, cannibalize public transportation, and increase vehicle-kilometers traveled~\cite{Oh2020}.
+Further, researchers studied the joint design and operation of \gls{abk:amod} systems and the public transportation system~\cite{SalazarLanzettiEtAl2019,Banerjee2021,ZardiniLanzettiTNSE2022} and the economics of \gls{abk:amod} systems, focusing on the effects of carpooling \cite{Ostrovsky2019}.
 All approaches but \cite{Ostrovsky2019} imposed a central decision maker and neglected game-theoretic dynamics, while \cite{Ostrovsky2019} neglected \gls{abk:msp} behavior, essentially replacing \glspl{abk:msp} with a perfectly competitive, zero-profit market.
 In contrast, one of the key elements in our work is the consideration of \glspl{abk:msp}' behavior.

 Concluding, to the best of our knowledge, there exists no methodological framework capable of analyzing the dynamics among customers and multiple \glspl{abk:msp} offering different mobility services while considering the operational constraints of the underlying transportation system.